 - PC

 - PS

 - Bi-Vent/APRV

 - SIMV (PC) + PS

+- NAVA

-6.14 Previous mode
+6.18 Previous mode

-When MODES is tapped in the quick menu during operation, the current mode tile is always highlighted and the previous mode tile is marked PREVIOUS, together with the date and time it was used.
+When MODES is tapped in the quick menu during operation, the current mode tile is always highlighted and the previous mode tile is marked with an arrow.
+The date and time for the switch to the present mode is shown in the bottom of the MODES window.

-Note: If the previous mode was non invasive and the current mode is invasive. or vice versa, it is necessary to go to Standby and choose the relevant ventilation type to find the previous mode.
+Note: If the previous mode was non invasive and the current mode is invasive, or vice versa, it is necessary to go to Standby and choose the relevant ventilation type to find the previous mode.